-- The actor is static and the camera is moving.
+- The actor is static, and the camera is moving.

-- The actor is moving and the camera is static.
+- The actor is moving, and the camera is static.

-- The actor is moving and the camera is moving.
+- The actor is moving, and the camera is moving.

 Each combination will change the dynamic of the whole scene.
-However, there is never one right combination since it depends on an understanding of the story and the message you want to convey to the audience.
+However, there is never one right combination since it depends on understanding the story and the message you want to convey to the audience.
 Knowing where there is an emotional shift will help you make that choice.

 Therefore, we understand that blocking is the visual depiction of the story by actors’ bodies—their body language, gestures, and movement through space —and this blocking must be tied to the shot, whether the camera is locked down or moves.

-In Kurt Lancaster’s book DSLR Cinema: Crafting the Film Look with Video he has created a blocking checklist.
+In Kurt Lancaster’s book DSLR Cinema: Crafting the Film Look with Video, he has created a blocking checklist.